Code Static Analysis with OpenRewrite and AI Skills

 • constant resolving: using visitor & scanner with a map accumulator to remove hard-code fragments.

-• temporary ignore logic: excluding scheduled & WIP tasks after we identify them.
+• temporary ignore logic: excluding the scheduled & WIP tasks after we identify them.

 Context Engineering on Security